-* Click here for rating key
+Click here for rating key

-Kimball House Restaurant Review: Named for two opulent, historic nineteenth-century Atlanta hotels, both long since demolished, Kimball House occupies a restored 1891 depot.
-The extremely high ceilings can make sound reverberate very uncomfortably as the place gathers steam and patronage throughout the dinner service, so go early or late, or strive for a booth along the far wall where half-wall separations provide some protection.
-Start with oysters, selected daily and served on ice with fresh lemon and an eye-dropper mini-bottle of Champagne vinegar-based mignonette.
-Gathered from Washington and the Northeast coast chiefly, the oysters are a study in the nuances these bivalves can exhibit when properly presented.
-After that, three sections of the menu offer three different sizes of dishes, so one may dine lightly one night and more substantially another.
-Choose an escabeche of mussels, for instance, as a small plate or a smoked-on-the-bone short rib with accompanying tiny and nicely cooked root vegetables with bordelaise sauce for something heftier.
-Classic, comforting and contemporary all at once.
-The entire experience can be vegetarian, if desired, or you can pony up for a three-course steak dinner for $48 or the gargantuan-size steaks for around $200 that serve two to four persons.
-For dessert, we like the play on classic Southern coconut cake: three iced balls of cake with a scoop each of coconut gelato and sorbetto.
-The short wine list is short but impressive, and even offers a properly chilled fino sherry classified, for once, as an apéritif instead of a dessert wine, as often happens.
-Note a lengthy line-up of absinthes.
-Details include the date when the coffee was roasted printed on the menu.
-We thought the Ethiopian showed notable depth of flavor.
-The raw bar happy hour Monday through Friday from 5 p.m. to 7 p.m. is one of the city's best deals, with half price oysters.
+  Kimball House Restaurant Review: Kimball House occupies Decatur's restored 1891

+  depot.
+Trains still rumble past but don't stop.
+High ceilings reverberate sound

+  very uncomfortably, so go early or late, or strive for a booth along the far

+  wall where half-wall separations provide some protection.
+Start with oysters,

+  selected daily and served on ice with fresh lemon and an eye-dropper mini-bottle

+  of Champagne vinegar-based mignonette that you won't need.
+These oysters are so

+  good, you won't need the lemon either.
+After that, three sections of the menu

+  offer three different sizes of dishes, so one may dine lightly one night and

+  more substantially another.
+Enjoy the potato sticks, called "Pommes Macaire,"

+  served with sauce gribiche.
+The entire experience can be vegetarian, if desired,

+  or you can pony up for a three-course steak dinner for $48 or the

+  gargantuan-size steaks for around $200 that serve two to four persons.
+For

+  dessert, we like the play on classic Southern coconut cake: three iced balls of

+  cake with a scoop each of coconut gelato and sorbetto.
+The short wine list is

+  intelligent and intriguing, and even offers chilled fino sherry as an apéritif.

+  Note a lengthy line-up of absinthes, plus several Madeiras.
+Details include the

+  date when the coffee was roasted printed on the menu.
+We thought the Ethiopian

+  showed notable depth of flavor.
+The raw bar happy hour Monday through Friday

+  from 5 p.m. to 7 p.m. is one of the city's best deals, with half price oysters.